What are the risks if you don’t use sunscreen or a natural sunscreen?

 Chemical sunscreens deactivate our antioxidant systems and increase free radicals that can damage cells leaving them open to disease or illness.

-Some of the ways you can protect yourself are:
+Some of the ways you can protect yourself from sun damage:

 - Use natural sunscreens without the chemicals found in commercial sunscreens.